karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

 ![vs-trace-top-functions](/img/vs-trace-top-functions.png)

 On this list we can see that "CalculatePrimeNumber" takes the number one spot on the list with more than 60% of CPU time.
-If we go to "Open details" we can get a more in deep information.
+If we click to "Open details" we can get a more in-depth information.

 ![vs-trace-open-details](/img/vs-trace-open-details.png)

 This will list every function that .NET trace profiled and it's going to show both the total CPU and the self CPU time.
-- Total CPU time tells us CPU time spent code in this function and in functions called by this function.
+- Total CPU time: CPU time spent code in this function and in functions called by this function.
-- Self CPU time tells us CPU time spent executing code in this function, excluding time in functions called by this function.
+- Self CPU time: CPU time spent executing code in this function, excluding time in functions called by this function.

-One way to investigate is ordering by "Self CPU" and we'll get the functions ordered by how much time they spent executing code without any dependency.
+One way to investigate is ordering by "Self CPU", we'll get the functions ordered by how much CPU time they spent without any dependency.

 ![vs-trace-functions-cpu](/img/vs-trace-functions-cpu.png)

-We can also view the call tree for every function and clicking in the "Show Hot Path" and "Expand Hot Path" will take us to the CPU hot path.
+We can also view the call tree for every function, clicking in the "Show Hot Path" and "Expand Hot Path" will take us to the CPU hot path.

 ![vs-trace-hot-path.png](/img/vs-trace-hot-path.png)

 After taking a look at the trace, it's pretty clear that the performance issue is the "CalculatePrimeNumber" function, and therefore we can go now and try to fix it.

+It's pretty clear there the "CalculatePrimeNumber" function is spending a huge amount of CPU time, so now we take a look at the source code and try to determine if the CPU spent by this method is legitimate or it is a bug or maybe the source code can be improved to reduce the CPU usage.

-# Profiling the ``/memory-leak`` endpoint
+# Profiling the _/memory-leak_ endpoint

-## 1. Use ``dotnet-counters`` to investigate possible issue
+## 1. Using _dotnet-counters_ to investigate possible issue

-We're going to do the same steps we did on the previous performance issues:
+We're going to follow the same steps we did on the previous performance issues:
 - Launch ``dotnet-counters``.
 - Apply some load with ``bombardier`` to the ``/memory-leak`` endpoint.
 - Monitor the counters looking for something that doesn't seems right.

-Here's how the counters look like 60 seconds after the load test began:
+These are the counter values after applying load to the endpoint during 60 seconds (load test midpoint):
 ```bash
 [Microsoft.AspNetCore.Hosting]
     Current Requests                                               1